swisnl/pdok-geodatastore-api/README.md

 A simple Object Oriented wrapper for PDOK Geodatastore API, written in PHP7.
 Uses [PDOK Geodatastore API v1](https://geodatastore.pdok.nl/api/v1/docs).

+## :warning: Out of service :warning:

+PDOK Geodatastore and its API have been taken out of service as of January 2019, therefore this package no longer works!

 ## Features

 * Follows PSR-4 conventions and coding standard: autoload friendly